bellangerclement/Smart-contract-First/README.md

 # Smart-contract-First
 It's my first smart contract on solidity

-Here's the file for my first smart contract.
+Here's the repo for my first smart contract.
 If you'd like to help me create it, please don't hesitate.

 I'm Clément and I'd like to join the Web 3 ecosystem as a blockchain developer.